emoral435/WeatherWeather/README.md

 This is a website that allows you to see the weather - in celsius or farenheit for the imperial system lovers - at anywhere in the world.
 It's the Weather!
 Weather!.
+There is no mobile styling, as this was done to showcase my usage of API's.
+My To Do List has better mobile styling!
 Try it out!
 Thanks!

 A website totally generated with JavaScript, TailwindCSS, Webpack, Date-FNS, OpenWeatherMap, and GIPHY API!